|

 Cameo GE Hotpoint Man doll 15" |

-Jolly Joan Restaurant Waitress doll, 12-15" tall, all composition head with
+Jolly Joan Restaurant Waitress doll, 12-15" tall, all composition doll,

-jointed body at neck, shoulders and hips, molded curly short hair with a blue
+jointed at neck, shoulders and hips, large molded curly short brown painted hair with a blue

-painted hair bow, painted eyes or sleep eyes, closed mouth.
-Wore a blue
+painted hair bow, painted eyes or tin sleep eyes, closed mouth, doll is

 and white gingham dress with a white ruffled neckline and an apron similar to

-those worn by the waitress's in the Jolly Joan restaurant in Portland, Oregon,
+those worn by the waitress's at the Jolly Joan restaurant in Portland, Oregon,

 |